 Your vision has really caught my eye.
 I like the way you approach your customers and the long term goals you try to achieve with your activities.
 Hopefully I will get an opportunity to help you with achieving these worthy goals.

 Most managers are proud of the vision and long term goals of their company.
-To point out these goals is definitely a great way to answer the question.
+To point out these goals is definitely a great way to answer the question about your preferences when it comes to your new place of work.
 What is more, you can mention how you could contribute to achieving their goals.
 Every interviewer will be satisfied with such an answer.

 Answer no. 3